 The architects landed on a plan for three levels; an open ground floor; a floating box; and a space on top of the box.
 This followed the need for a welcoming, social space worthy of its location, a black box maker space with a matrix of rooms for multimedia activities and also, the traditional library with bookcases.

 The team then worked with structural engineers to achieve a solution that would leave as much open column free space where it was needed.
 A 100m arched bridge of steel is the basis for the design.
 The two open-plan levels sit above and beneath the bridge, while the makers space occupies the bridge itself, and a double spiral staircase connects all three together.
 ‘The overall shape is not primarily structural, it’s functional and sociological.
 Its a manipulated diagram of these three conditions,’ says Nousjoki.

-Filled with light, rows of bookcases and timber details, the upper library space is the crowning jewel of the building.
+Filled with light and rows of Libreria CF bookcases in white-painted aluminium designed by Dante Bonuccelli and manufactured by UniFor, the upper library space is the crowning jewel of the building.
 Like an undulating halo, the vast roof’s soft curves feature scoops of circular skylights.
 Nousjoki describes how in certain lights the corners of the ceiling blend with the fritted glazing that wraps around the level to create a continuous cloud-like effect.
 As well as a source of daylight, the skylights add warm artificial light, important during the winter months, when the library will be a beacon for the city in the dark mornings and afternoons.

 ‘We didn’t want to make a flat box because that would have generated a large space of consistent conditions across the 4000-and-something square metres of space.
 By making the roof wavy, every square metre is slightly different – the acoustics, the height, the views vary, so people can take time to find a particular area to suit their mood.’